Current period of funding:

 Budget resources of KMRC

 The portal www.e-teaching.org offers comprehensive information on didactical, technological, and organizational aspects of e-learning at universities.
 It specifically targets university lecturers in German speaking areas who want to integrate digital media into their teaching.
 Since its launch in 2003, it has become a well-established information resource comprising approximately 1.050 web pages, an extensive glossary, and diverse multimedia supplements.

 To establish a broad and sustainable use of new media, appropriate concepts of teacher training and structures of consulting and support have to be established.

-The aim of the project e-teaching.org is to foster the use of new media in higher education by providing regularly updated contents on didactical, technological, and organizational aspects of e-learning as well as user-oriented community features.
-The contents are suitable for users with different levels of knowledge and skills in the field of ICT.
+The aim of the project e-teaching.org is to foster the use of new media in higher education by providing regularly updated content on didactical, technological, and organizational aspects of e-learning as well as user-oriented community features.
+The content is suitable for users with different levels of knowledge and skills in the field of ICT.
 The portal is conceptualized for self-navigated learning of individual teachers as well as for hybrid qualification concepts which combine the portal with advisory services.